agile-ts/documentation/docs/packages/core/api/storage/Introduction.md

     },
 });

-// Register the Object Storage Interface to AgileTs as default Storage App.registerStorage(objectStorage, {default: true});
+// Register the Object Storage Interface to AgileTs as the default Storage App.registerStorage(objectStorage, {default: true});
 ```